umdxrclub/xrc-prev-website/README.md

 This is the repo for the UMD XR Club's website.
 This project was created using the popular [facebook/create-react-app](https://github.com/facebook/create-react-app).
 The website is mostly static with no backend, and primarily utilizes react function components for organization.
 The content of each section of the website is defined in the src/XR_CONSTANTS.js file.

-The website is served using AWS Amplify, so it gets continuous deployment.
+The app is hosted on AWS Amplify in Paul's AWS account (contact: paul83637@gmail.com).
 Any changes made to this repo will be reflected on the website within a few minutes.
+The AWS Amplify app is configured to use node 16 right now.
+If the project becomes unable to build on node 16 then we will have to update the build configuration.

 ## Building Locally